tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_animation_with_svg_and_gsap.md

   <script>
   </script>
 </div>
-<figcaption>Figure 11: The clipping path effect applied to the coffee in the mug contents</figcaption>
+<figcaption>Figure 11: The clipping path effect applied to the coffee in the mug</figcaption>
 </figure>

 But, the clipping path is currently sitting at the full position.
-Change the `y` attribute of the `cuplevel` rectangle to `310`, emptying the mug:
+Change the `y` attribute of the `cuplevel` rectangle to `310`, moving it down and emptying the mug:
 ```html
 <rect id="cuplevel" x="325" y="310" ... />
 ```